Skip to main content

 Meet: The tour takes place at the Large Animal Research and Teaching Unit, located behind Frank Morrison Hall.
 Directions will be provided.

-Johnson Museum Tour with with Andrew C. Weislogel, Seymour R. Askin, Jr. ’47 Curator of Earlier European and American Art, focusing on Margarethe Geibel: The Goethe House Series
+Johnson Museum tour with Andrew C. Weislogel, Seymour R. Askin, Jr. ’47 Curator of Earlier European and American Art

 Join curator Andrew Weislogel for a closer look at Margarethe Geibel: The Goethe House Series.
 Geibel’s suite of 24 woodcut prints present her unique artistic vision of the home of German writer, thinker, and cultural icon Johann Wolfgang von Goethe (1749–1832), capturing both its décor and collections.